chsanjay920/Bottle-fill-level-detection-/README.md

 # Bottle-fill-level-detection-
-Identifying the Accuracy of filling the medicinal liquids in bottles using Computer Vision Technology in python
+Identifying the Accuracy of filling the medicinal liquids in bottles using Computer Vision Technology in python.
-Modules: